eliranwong/OpenGNT/README.md

 In August, 2018, Eliran Wong [<a href='https://biblebento.com'>BibleBento.com</a>] received permission from John Isett [<a href='https://biblehub.com'>BibleHub.com</a>] to integrate Berean Greek Bible and its associated data into Open Greek New Testament Project, for compilation, mapping resources and distribution.

-As the original Greek New Testament (Nestle, 1904) is akin to recent editions of NA texts (e.g. NA27, NA28), Berean Greek data soon became obvious to be a very good source for compiling a base text for use in Open Greek New Testament Project, for further mapping valuables resources based on NA27 / NA28.
+As the original Greek New Testament (Nestle, 1904) is akin to recent editions of NA texts (e.g. NA27, NA28), it soon became obvious that Berean Greek data is a very good source for compiling the base text of Open Greek New Testament Project, both for reading and for further mapping valuables resources based on NA27 / NA28.

 <b>Compilation of the base text of OGNT</b>